-Apulmiq (ciprofloxacin), previously Linhaliq and Pulmaquin, is an experimental inhaled antibiotic being developed by Savara Pharmaceuticals, which acquired rights to the therapy from Grifols.
+Apulmiq (ciprofloxacin), previously Linhaliq and Pulmaquin, was an experimental inhaled antibiotic being developed by Savara Pharmaceuticals, which acquired rights to the therapy from Grifols.
 Aradigm originally developed the treatment.

 How does Apulmiq work?